jisosomppi/log-analysis/README.md

 *[Jussi Isosomppi](https://github.com/jisosomppi), [Eino Kupias](https://github.com/einokupias), [Saku Kähäri](https://github.com/nauskis)*

 ## Project description
 Our aim with this project is to create a centralized logging solution, created with ease of use and data security in mind.
 Our solution relies on Saltstack for centralized management, and on encryption and SSL certificates for data security.
-We wrote scripts to help make the setup easy and consistent, so that each installation would lead to the same end result.
+We wrote scripts to make the setup process easy and consistent, so that each installation would lead to the same end result.

 ## Installation/setup instructions
 For our testing, we used Xubuntu 16.04 as our base operating system.
 The setup works with a live USB as well as on an installed OS.
 For the client, we verified VM functionality with Vagrant/Virtualbox and the `bento/ubuntu-16.04` box.